-Ringworm is a fungal infection involving the skin.
-Different types of fungi affect various parts of the body, including the scalp, groin, foot and body.
-Jock itch, also referred to as tinea cruris, is a ringworm infection in the groin.
-Ringworm thrives in warm, moist environments and spreads easily between people.
-Treatment for the condition includes using topical antifungal infections.
-Although the name jock itch congers up images of a male condition, women, especially overweight women, are also susceptible to contracting the fungal infection.
+Ringworm is a fungal infection involving the skin and can affect various parts of the body, including the scalp, groin, foot and body.
+Common among athletes, jock itch, also referred to as tinea cruris, is a ringworm infection in the groin.
+Ringworm spreads in warm, moist environments and is easily transmitted between people.
+Treatment for the condition may include the use topical anti-fungal medications, sprays or ointments.
+Although the name jock itch typically conjures images of a men's locker room, women are also susceptible to contracting the fungal infection and should familiarize themselves the causes, symptoms and risks.

 Itching And Pain

-Itching occurs in the area of affected areas, such as the skin folds of the groin.
-The skin may also experience a burning sensation.
-The infection may spread to skin the inner thighs, the labia and the buttocks.
-In addition to the intense itching and burning, the condition may cause pain, according to the Merck Manual of Medical Information.
-Treating the infection with antifungal medications helps treat the irritated skin and eases the pain.
-During hot months, the infection may recur, causing a recurrence of the itching, burning and pain.
+Itching occurs in the affected areas and may cause the skin to experience a burning sensation.
+For women specifically, the rash and itch may spread to the labia and the buttocks.
+In addition to the intense itch and discomfort, the condition may cause pain, according to the Merck Manual of Medical Information.
+Treating the infection with anti-fungal medication helps alleviate the irritated skin, easing the symptoms to more tolerable levels.

 Redness And Irritation